Dragon Ball (manga): Writing

 Toriyama said that by the second half of the series, he had become more interested in coming up with the story than drawing it, and that the battles became more intense by him simplifying the lines.
 He also said he would get letters from readers complaining that the art had become "too square", so he intentionally made it more so.
 Years later he stated that because Dragon Ball is an action manga the most important aspect is the sense of speed, so he did not draw very elaborately, suggesting that he was not interested in the art.
 As the manga progressed, Toriyama struggled with the Android and Cell arc, feeling that he could not outdo the Freeza arc.
 He added time travel, but said he had a hard time with the plot, only being able to think of what to do that week.
 After Cell's death, Toriyama intended for Gohan to replace Goku as the series' protagonist, but felt the character was not suited for it and changed his mind.
-Even after the Cell arc, Toriyama felt it could not end there and so continued to the Majin Boo arc.
+Even after the Cell arc, Toriyama felt it could not end there and so continued to the Boo arc.
 Having resolved it would be the finale, he decided to draw what he wanted and inserted comedy with Gohan's Great Saiyaman persona and the character Gotenks.
 However, he did not think of an ending until the final chapter.
 At the time, Toriyama said he gave Dragon Ball a low-key ending to make it seem as if the story might continue, but he would later say he skipped 10 years ahead in the story to signal that it was truly the end.
 Wanting to make it even clearer that Goku's battles were over and a new generation was taking over, Toriyama slightly altered the ending for the kanzenban edition of Dragon Ball, which finished in 2004.